wrench-project/wrench/doc/source/wrench_101/simplestorage.rst

-In WRENCH, a Simple storage service represents a storage service (:cpp:class:`wrench::StorageService`), which is defined by the :cpp:class:`wrench::SimpleStorage` class.
+In WRENCH, a Simple storage service represents a storage service (:cpp:class:`wrench::StorageService`), which is defined by the :cpp:class:`wrench::SimpleStorageService` class.
 An instantiation of a Simple storage service requires the following parameters:

 -  The name of a host on which to start the service;